 To estimate the grant-date fair value of its Options, the Company uses the Black-Scholes option-pricing model (the "Pricing Model").
 The Pricing Model estimates the per share fair value of an option on its date of grant based on the following factors: the option's exercise price; the price of the underlying stock on the date of grant; the estimated dividend yield; a risk-free interest rate; the estimated option term; and the expected volatility.
 For the risk-free interest rate, the Company uses U.S. Treasury STRIPS which mature at approximately the same time as the option's expected holding term.
 For expected volatility, NVR has concluded that its historical volatility over the option's expected holding term provides the most reasonable basis for this estimate.
-The fair value of the Options granted during 2014, 2013 and 2012 was estimated on the grant date using the Pricing Model, based on the following assumptions:
+The fair value of the Options granted during 2015, 2014 and 2013 was estimated on the grant date using the Pricing Model, based on the following assumptions:

-2 014 2013 2012 Estimated option life 5.16 years 5 .20 years 4 .95 years Risk free interest rate (range) 1.06% 5-2.49% 0.4 2%-2.10% 0.3 55%-1.84% Expected volatility (range) 18.26% 5-30.57% 17.9 8%-32.72% 17.7 1%-34.43% Expected dividend rate 0. .00% 0.00% 0.00% Weighted average grant-date fair value per share of options granted \$ 26 67.66 \$ 268.13 \$ 221.45
+2015 2014 2013 Estimated option life 5.17 years 5.16 years 5.20 years Risk free interest rate (range) 1.
+04%-2.07% 1. .06%-2.49% 0 .42%-2.10% Expected volatility (range) 17. .00%-26.79% 18. .26%-30.57% 17 .98%-32.72% Expected dividend rate 0.00% 0.00% 0.00% Weighted average grant-date fair value per share of options granted \$ 296.50 \$ 267.66 \$ 268.13

 In accordance with ASC 718, Compensation - Stock Compensation, the fair value of the RSUs is measured as if they were vested and issued on the grant date.
 Additionally, under ASC 718, service-only restrictions on vesting of RSUs are not reflected in the fair value calculation at the grant date.
 As a result, the fair value of the RSUs was the closing price of the Company's common stock on the day immediately preceding the date of grant.
-The weighted average fair value of the RSUs granted in the current year was \$1,153.41 per share.
+There were no RSUs granted during 2015.